AddPay/addpay-php-sdk/README.md

 ---------

 This package and all documentation was developed by Stephen Lake as a **personal** project to assist developers unfamiliar with the AddPay API in getting started quickly and efficiently.
 This is an **unofficial** package and therefore **_support is limited and provided as a courtesy_**.

-## Todo
-- Add caching layers:
-  - Return immediate transaction object if the ID has already been instantiated
-  - Return services from cache-store with low ttl in scenarios where a user might be oblivious to throttling
-- Add Public Meta API
-- Add Private API